kworam/ProcScript/README.md

 callStackToString() returns a string dump of the ProcScript thread for this Proc Instance.

+You can register for status change events from a Proc instance using this function:

+	addStatusChangedListener(fnStatusChangedListener)

+where `fnProcStatusChanged` is a function like this:

+    var fnStatusChangedListener = function (proc, status) { ... }

+and

+`proc`is the Proc whose status has changed and `status` is one of the following string values:

+    PS.PROC_STATUS_RUNNING
+    PS.PROC_STATUS_FINISHED

+NOTE:  All Proc Instances have a private property named `_procState` that is reserved for use by ProcScript.

 	_procState

-All Proc Instances have a private property named `_procState` that is reserved for use by ProcScript.
 When defining Proc Locals on your Proc Instance, you may use any name other than `_procState`.

 A ProcScript Demo
 ------------------------------